MacTerm is Free Software Under the GPL

 - Default Configuration

-- When MacTerm first runs, it now sets user default preferences from a file in its application bundle.
+- When MacTerm first runs, it sets up all user default preferences from a file in its application bundle.
 You can simplify support if you customize settings prior to deployment.
 For example, a university could change the “factory default” session host to a campus login server, so that students don’t have to be instructed on how to set this up themselves.

 - Low-Level Customizations